Roman Catholic relief bills: Act of 1771

 These friendlier dispositions, however, were slow to develop into legislative enactments, and not until 1771 did the first instalment of emancipation come.
-By the Act of that year Catholics were allowed to reclaim and hold under lease for sixty-one years 50 acre of bog but it should not be within a mile of any city or market town.
+By the act of Parliament of that year Catholics were allowed to reclaim and hold under lease for sixty-one years 50 acre of bog but it should not be within a mile of any city or market town.
 Three years later an oath of allegiance was substituted for that of supremacy.
 A further concession was granted in 1778 when Catholics were allowed to hold leases of land for 999 years, and might inherit land in the same way as Protestants, the preamble of the Act declaring that the law was passed to reward Catholics for their long-continued peaceable behaviour, and for the purpose of allowing them to enjoy "the blessings of our free constitution".
 Distrust of them, however, continued, and though they subscribed money to equip the volunteers, they would not be admitted within the ranks.
 Nor was the Irish Parliament of 1782 willing to do more than to repeal the law compelling bishops to quit the kingdom, and the law binding those who had assisted at Mass to give the celebrant's name.
 Further, Catholics were no longer prohibited from owning a horse worth £5, and Catholic schools might be opened with the consent of the Protestant bishop of the diocese.
 These small concessions were not supplemented by others for ten years.

 In 1763 the Catholic Association fell to pieces.
 After ten years of inactivity, a Catholic committee was formed partly out of the debris of the defunct association.
 Its chairman was Thomas Browne, 4th Viscount Kenmare, and again it sought to have all Catholics act together.
-When a majority of the Catholic Committee favoured more assertive measures, Kenmare, and sixty-eight others who sympathized with him, seceded from its ranks.
+When a majority of the Catholic Committee favoured more assertive measures, Kenmare, and sixty-eight others who sympathised with him, seceded from its ranks.
 This was in 1791.
 The committee then chose for its leader John Keogh, a Dublin merchant and a man who favoured bolder measures and a decisive tone.
 Instead of begging for small concessions, he demanded the repeal of the whole penal code, a demand considered so extravagant that it had few friends in Parliament.